ivanovUA/docker-loggen/README.md

 ## Why this image

-It's based on minimal `alpine` image, resulting in a just ~5mb image This image helps you to test EFk stack on your Kubernetes cluster
+It's based on minimal `alpine` image, resulting in a just ~5mb image.
+This image helps you to test EFk stack on your Kubernetes cluster
 ## Usage